‘Southern Charm’ Recap, Does Thomas Ravenel Finally Admit Kathryn Dennis Passed Drug Test In Preview?

 Another episode of Southern Charm has aired with just a glimpse of Kathryn Dennis, but there are hints that things are about to change, as on the preview, Thomas finally admits that he had been wrong, and not only had Kathryn taken the drug tests she was supposed to take, but she had passed them.
 All of them.
 While Craig and Naomie were the focus of tonight’s episode, the preview suggests that we might be full on Thomas and Kathryn as early as next week.

-Last week, the focus was Landon, and her travel guide website, formerly called ROAM, and now called Trovare, says the Inquisitr.
+Last week, the focus was Landon, and her travel guide website, formerly called ROAM, and now called Trovare, according to the Inquisitr.
 But the party Landon threw for her business venture was tainted by Shep calling Landon on her lack of professionalism, and in real time, questions were being asked about why Landon changed the name of her travel site between the time the season of Southern Charm was shot in the fall, and aired last week (approximately six months in time).
 Kathryn called foul on Landon’s website being an actual functioning business, as it is not by subscription, not selling anything, and the site itself does not even have any advertising.
 While Landon says the site is still a work in progress, many fans have wondered why it doesn’t even cover Austin, the location she mentioned on an episode of Southern Charm.

 But while the buds of the Landon/Thomas relationship were seen on tonight’s episode of Southern Charm (and yes, they are still denying that they have ever had anything going, despite Thomas bragging to Whitney about Landon’s oral skills), the main focus is the yin and and yang of Craig and Naomie.
 Realitytea explained that Craig and Naomie are the ultimate example of opposites attracting, as go-getter Naomie and slacker Craig.